cs-au-dk/jsfix-blog/intro-jsfix.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **where most other tools primarily consider *how your code looks*, JSFIX also considers *what your code does*.**

-So what does all that mean in practice?
+So what does this mean in practice?
 Let's go back to the example above.
 We can easily write a jscodeshift patch for making the transformation above.
 Informally, such a patch would read "*when calling `reduce` on the object `l` with 4 arguments, insert a call to `bind` on the second argument passing the fourth argument from the `reduce` call to the `bind` call*."
 Such a patch works well if you know that `l` and only `l` contains the Lodash module object.